PhrozenByte/acme/README.md

 `acme-issue` will always check whether it actually succeeded and the files contain valid certs.
 If `acme-issue` fails, it simply leaves the files there and bails.
 If it succeeds, it will copy `cert.pem`, `chain.pem`, `fullchain.pem` and `key.pem` to a matching sub-folder below `/var/local/acme/live` for your services to use.
 Point your software to the files in this directory (e.g. `/var/local/acme/live/example.com/cert.pem`) and you're ready to go!

 When renewing certs using `acme-renew`, remember to also restart your services, so that they actually pick up the new cert.
 It's usually best to let services deal with restarting themselves, e.g. using an inotify-based certs watchdog.
 It's recommended to renew all certificates once a month (e.g. using a cronjob).

+Additionally you can use `acme-check` to check validity of managed certificates (e.g. whether a certificate was revoked).
+If a certificate is deemed invalid by `acme-check`, you should renew it (`acme-check` allows you to do that automatically).

 Before signing certs you must create a ACME account private key.
 The scripts' config is stored below `/etc/acme`.
 Simply create a `account.key` there by executing `openssl genrsa 4096 > /etc/acme/account.key`.
 If you're there you can also take a look at the scripts' [`/etc/acme/config.env`](./conf/config.env).
 It is highly recommended to leave contact information with your CA (variable `ACME_ACCOUNT_CONTACT`) there.
 This is even mandatory for some CAs. acme-tiny can sign certs with any ACME-capable CA, it just defaults to Let's Encrypt.
 If you want to switch to another CA, simply change the `ACME_DIRECTORY_URL` variable in `config.env`.
 You can also change the associated group of private key files there (variable `TLS_KEY_GROUP`).